 The original Akatsuki was founded by Yahiko, a ninja from the Land of Rain, with the dream of bringing peace to a region devastated by conflicts between great nations.
 Yahiko formed the organization alongside his friends Nagato and Konan, believing they could create positive change.
 However, after Yahiko’s tragic death, Nagato took command and transformed the organization, abandoning its ideals of peace.

-From this point on, the Akatsuki became a more militarized and relentless organization, attracting renegade ninjas from various villages.
-It is later revealed that the true manipulation behind the new Akatsuki came from Obito Uchiha, who presented himself as Tobi, with the support of Zetsu, in a plan that dated back to the ambitions of Madara Uchiha.
+From that point on, the Akatsuki became a more militarized and relentless organization, attracting renegade ninjas from various villages.
+Later, it is revealed that the true manipulation behind the new Akatsuki came from Obito Uchiha, who presented himself as Tobi, with the support of Zetsu, in a plan that traced back to the ambitions of Madara Uchiha.

 The most well-known members of the Akatsuki are: